taliajmallo/rpgs/homebrew/Lady_Blackbird_Hacks/cape.md

 come with a once per scene or once per session restriction as a result.

 New characters start with 2 Knacks.
 Example Knacks are listed below, but you are also encouraged to make your own.
-Additional Knacks may be bought for 5 experience each, up to a maximum of 5 Knacks.

 - `Knack of the Cape`: You have a superpower.
 Describe the capabilities of your power.
 - `Knack of Preparation`: You always have a few essentials on your person, even if searched.
 You can produce any common, simple item at a moment's notice.